 It's hard to remember an internet that took minutes to connect to, email that included nothing but typed words and web sites that resembled billboards.
-Today, moving images, sound, live video, practically any media and information you want, fill the internet — and follow you around as you travel in this digital world.
+Today, moving images, sound, live video, practically any media and information you want, fill the web, following you around as you travel in this digital world.
 But Winston believes you should have some refuge from these prying eyes, and that's the entire point of its device.

 Winston, a hardware filter, plugs into your router and modem, and essentially makes you disappear to marketers, or anyone frankly, who wants to follow you across the internet.
 We spend a month using Winston, which we picked up more than a year ago after meeting the founder and CEO Richard Stokes at CES 2019.
 It's an ingenious device, designed for the right person.
 Is that you?
 Here's our take.

 You likely get on the internet through a modem and router in your home.
 (We're not going to address those who may be stealing Wi-Fi from a neighbor, or piggybacking off their mobile network.)
 Winston sits in the middle of this — connecting to the internet, and then pinging your connection through a peer network.
 Basically this means it blocks anyone from tracking you, because they don't really know where you physically are at any moment.

 More keenly, Winston blocks fingerprints and cookies — those traces you leave as you go from web site to web site, along with the trackers that companies leave to follow you on your path.
 Stokes calls what Winston provides as a ring, he told GearBrain, one that keeps people from peeking in your windows, or at least makes that much more difficult.
 He also notes that those who kick off Incognito Mode, can still be fingerprinted, which — yes — Winston helps to stop as well.